The Valcucine Sustainable Development Goals

-The Sustainable Development Goals () or Global Goals are a collection of 17 global goals designed to be a “blueprint to achieve a better and more sustainable future for all”.
+The Goals (SDGs) or Global Goals are a collection of 17 global goals designed to be a “blueprint to achieve a better and more sustainable future for all”.
 The SDGs were set up in 2015 by the United Nations General Assembly and are intended to be achieved by the year 2030.
 They are included in a resolution called the 2030 Agenda.

 Valcucine always committed to self-improvement as far as innovation and eco-sustainability is consistent with several SDGs such as (click on the green link to get the right goal):